abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 to what is happening.
 We can ask ourselves if we are dwelling in an unhelpful hindrance of aversion, craving, or some sense of impatience.
-Do we try to rush and finish an activity so that we can be by ourselves or do something that’s more interesting than what we are involved in right now?
+Do we try to rush and finish an activity so that we can be by ourselves or do something that is more interesting than what we are involved in right now?
 If there is a hindrance present, notice what that state of mind feels like.